jaroslavsvak/xlf-merge/README.md

 # xlf-merge
 Command line tool that merges any number of XLF 1.2 files.

 Useful for Angular apps where the NG compiler requires single translation file per language.
-If your translations are orginized into many small XLF files you can run this tool to merge them before invoking Angular compilation.
+If your translations are organized into many small XLF files you can run this tool to merge them before invoking Angular compilation.

 ## Installation